 Kieltyka now sees that her attempts to express her own feelings and opinions were being exploited and misrepresented by Bailey to further his narrow agenda and interests.
 The entire matter has left her very troubled and distrustful, as she feels Bailey and others have duped and exploited her.
 Most people are not going to see past Kieltyka’s eccentricities or unique worldview.
 It is much easier for people like Bailey to reduce someone like Kieltyka to a caricature than to treat her like a human being.

-Kieltyka has since done forensic photo analysis for the Arthur C. Pillsbury Foundation.
+Since those incidents, Kieltyka has done forensic photo analysis for the Arthur C. Pillsbury Foundation.

 Surkan K (2007).
 Transsexuals Protest Academic Exploitation.
 [PDF] In Great Events from History: Gay, Lesbian, Bisexual, and Transgender Events, 1848-2006.
 Lillian Faderman, ed.
 Salem Press, 2007, ISBN 9781587652639